aekmcb/Lunar-Stations/README.md

 - Outputs in both CSV and ICS (calendar) formats
 - Automatic timezone and DST handling
 - Interactive preview of results
-- Up to 365 days of calculations
+- Up to 31 days of calculations (1 month maximum)
+- 1-minute precision to ensure no lunar station transitions are missed
+- Sequential validation to verify complete lunar station coverage
+- Memory-optimized chunked processing for reliable performance

 ## Installation